pyQode/pyqode.json/README.rst

 * native syntax highlighter
 * specialised code folding detector
 * a pre-configured editor: `pyqode.json.widgets.JSONCodeEdit`
-* navigation panel (show you the current node and its parent and let you navigate between them)
+* navigation panel (show you the current node and its parents and let you navigate between them)

 License